 In addition, the knowledge product clearly delineates the characteristics of oil spill response that makes some models inappropriate for the timescales required to inform daily response planning and decision-making.

-Finally, the knowledge product recommends what specific new components/sub-models should be developed and validated so that Arctic maritime spill response models may better inform an FOSC’s crisis decision-making.
-As part of the investigation conclusions, the Project Team recommends which new components/sub-models are most suitable to coordinate further model development in Arctic oil spill response modeling.
+Finally, the knowledge product will recommend specific new components/sub-models that should be developed, if any, and validated so that Arctic maritime spill response models may better inform an FOSC’s crisis decision-making.
+As part of the investigation conclusions, the Project Team may recommend which new components/sub-models are most suitable to coordinate further model development in Arctic oil spill response modeling.
 It is likely that such model development will need to consider the special requirements of the U.S. Federal incident command system where the USCG FOSC receives scientific support from NOAA’s Office of Response and Restoration (ORR).

 Methodology: